tonybarrett/grid/README.md

 Other uses of Custom Properties would be changing the base site-wide font size (great for accessibly) or even the base colour pallette.

-Testing is handled by Cypress.
+Testing is handled by Cypress (e2e) and Jest (unit).
 Uses CSS Flex and Grid.
 Uses RxJS for state management.

 ## Development server